nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/deleting-documents.md

 ### Putting the Document in the Trash

-Putting a document in the trash is done by changing is lifecycle state to **deleted**, by following the **delete** transition of the document's lifecycle.
-If no such lifecycle exists for the document, then it won't be put in the trash at all but will be immediately permanently deleted using the steps below.
+Putting a document in the trash is done by calling `TrashService` corresponding API.
+The service will move the corresponding documents (to avoid collision with future document) and change its internal property: `ecm:isTrashed`.

 When the trash is purged, all its documents are permanently deleted.

-Besides the standard user interface, a document is put in the trash when using WebDAV, Nuxeo Drive, or using the [TrashService.trashDocuments](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/trash/TrashService.html#trashDocuments-java.util.List-) API.
+Besides the standard user interface, a document is put in the trash when using WebDAV, Nuxeo Drive, or using the [TrashService](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/trash/TrashService.html) APIs.

 ### Permanently Deleting the Document